hzk2021/Pokemon-Pocket-console-app/README.md

-# C# Miniproject-task-ITE
+# C# Miniproject-task-Poly
-A C# coded console program that performs file viewing, sorting, and checking on abnormal content.
-(ITE Mini Project)
+A console application to let pokemon player keep, view, and check if they can evolve and evolve their pokemon characters.
+(Poly Mini Project)

 # Information
 A Pokemon Pocket console application to let pokemon player